Diprion pini - Common Pine Combhorn

 Larvae of the two species are easily recognisable and each feeds communally on pines.
 Larvae prefer mature needles from previous years' growth.
+Diprion pini larvae are off-white with small black bristles and a row of black spots on the lateral line.
+A rare dark form of the larvae has been recorded from Scotland (previously only known from Fennoscandia).
 Temperature affects the phenology and in hot, dry years a second generation can arise leading to population surges.
 Climate change could result in significant defoliation outbreaks.
 Under normal univoltine conditions larvae form cocoons in autumn in the leaf litter or just below.
 However, in bivoltine years, the larvae make their cocoons in the crowns of pine trees.
 Second generation adults emerge after a short duration in late July.
 Larvae arising from this second generation feed on the current year's needles.

 Size: 7 - 10mm